Pierre Falcone

 Pierre Falcone (born 19 March 1954 in Algiers) is a French serial entrepreneur and businessman.
 He is the Chairman of Pierson Capital Group.

 Early life

 Falcone was born the son of Pierre Falcone senior in Algeria, who created Papa Falcone, a "fully integrated operation" in the fish industry in Algeria.
 Falcone and his parents moved to France when he was eight years old along with other French citizens when the country became independent in 1962.

 Falcone studied law and economics at the University of Aix-en-Provence from 1973 to 1975.

 Career

 Falcone moved to Brazil in 1977 at the age of 24; he soon started a business in trading agricultural products.

-He developed a wide portfolio of clients and partners throughout South America in the following years which led him to represent several French and Chinese companies in countries such as Brazil or Mexico.
+He developed a wide portfolio of clients and partners throughout South America in the following years, which led him to represent several French and Chinese companies in countries such as Brazil and Mexico.